bockmancheung/bockmancheung.github.io/_pages/about.md

 Mathematics
 ------
 I'm interested in general abstract nonsense (algebraic topology/algebraic geometry), but I'd love to look into the analysis/dynamical systems side.

 Resources I find most useful for a first course of algebra: <br>
 Algebra, Artin <br>
 <a href="https://canvas.ust.hk/courses/50980"> HKUST Math 5111 Notes </a> <br>
 Algebra, Lang <br>
 <a href="https://mathoverflow.net/a/70891/517395"> Resources on Category Theory (towards infty cat) </a>

+If you would like to need advice on math classes and math learning, you can email me.
+I would love to connect with you and answer your questions.

 Music
 ------